[Updated For 2022] TaxBack™’s Guide to Working from Home – Tax Expenses

-liv.rent welcomes partner, TaxBack™, to our blog to provide tax-related tips and information to our readers – landlords and tenants alike.
+For this series, liv.rent welcomes TaxBack™ to our blog to provide tax-related tips and information to our readers – landlords and tenants alike.
 TaxBack’s™ first post appropriately focuses on the tax benefits available to those working from home.
-This is a timely topic given that by mid-April, the COVID-19 pandemic had 3.3 million Canadians move out of their regular offices and workplaces to work from home.
-Though June saw that number decrease by 400,000, many are still ensconced in their home offices with no specific, mandatory directives to return to the workplace anytime soon (Statistics Canada, cbc).
+By mid-April of last year, the COVID-19 pandemic had 3.3 million Canadians move out of their regular offices and workplaces to work from home.
+Though June saw that number decrease by 400,000, many are still ensconced in their home offices with no specific, mandatory directives to return to the workplace anytime soon (Statistics Canada, CBC).

 1. What expenses can I claim working from home?